nyc-crh/site/content/gallery/william-maxwell.md

 citation: >
  "William Maxwell," in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/william-maxwell.
 featured: william-maxwell.jpg
 featuredAlt: An older bald white man with a moustache and glasses poses in his office.
-A caption reads "Mr. William H. Maxwell who recently completed his twenty-fifth year of service as superintendent of schools of the City of New York."
+The caption reads "Mr. William H. Maxwell who recently completed his twenty-fifth year of service as superintendent of schools of the City of New York."
 detailedDescr:
 embed:
 embedTitle: